-Polished disks of onyx and chrysoprase glass form this Art Deco necklace.
-The center beads are thicker, faceted, and graduated in size.
-This vibrant piece, in a striking color combination, closes with an older tongue-in-groove clasp that looks like a narrow tube when closed.
-You could emphasize either color by wearing either chrysoprase or onyx Art Deco pieces with this necklace – scroll down to see a selection.
-This necklace has so many possibilities!
+- Vintage Necklaces, 1920s Jewelry, Unsigned JewelryThis chrysoprase bead necklace with polished green-glass disks in the front half has onyx-glass disks in the back.
+The focal point is formed with black-glass beads that are thicker, faceted and graduated in size.
+This vibrant Art Deco piece, in a striking color combination, closes with an older concealed clasp that looks like a narrow tube.
+You could emphasize either color by wearing chrysoprase or onyx Art Deco earrings and/or bracelets – scroll down to see a selection.
+This necklace has so many possibilities!USD$295.00

 - Vintage Bracelets, 1920s Jewelry, Unknown (Maker's Mark is Unknown)This onyx and silver bracelet has seven faceted, oval glass stones prong-set and mounted on oval frames joined with links.
 The stones are 1/4″ high and have points in the center.
 The setting is sterling silver with a spring-ring clasp.
 This well-made Art Deco piece, which is longer than most of its era, is signed.
 However, I can’t determine the maker’s name.
 Scroll down to see several onyx pieces that complement this jewel.USD$345.00